What to Wear For Your Family Session

 Consider wearing comfortable, but clean and decent, shoes since taking pictures with me may require some exploring of our environment.

-I don't want the kids to look and smile at me for every picture, so don't force them.
+I don't want the kids to look and smile at me for every picture, so please don't force them.

 Hair cuts should be done two weeks prior to your session.